General Conference Information

 Ans.
 The theme changes annually.
 Last year’s theme was The Responsibility to Protect.
 This year’s theme is A Place to Stand.

-Q. What are the committees and topics for CISSMUN VIII?
+Q. What are the committees and topics for CISSMUN X?

 Ans.
-The committees and topics for the conference can be found on the CISSMUN website under the CISSMUN IX tab.
+The committees and topics for the conference can be found on the CISSMUN website under the CISSMUN X tab.

 Q. How do schools register to take part?